 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Skin Cancer (that is not melanoma).
+This is the first page of Cancer.Net’s Guide to Non-Melanoma Skin Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 About the skin

 The skin is the largest organ.
 It protects the body against infection and injury and helps regulate body temperature.
 The skin also stores water and fat and produces vitamin D.

 The skin is made up of three main layers: